Can Mold Exposure Cause a Skin Rash?

 Flourish Clinic specializes in the treatment of CIRS and mold sickness.
 Learn more!

-Here are some of the symptoms caused by mold:
+Here are some of the common symptoms caused by mold:

 - Nasal congestion